shk77/ezy-front-image-uploader/readme.txt

 You can modify the submission form as needed, and have users submit posts.
 Please visit the FAQ page for more information.
 This plugin can be applied to Posts, Pages, and Custom Post Types.
 You can enable this via Settings > Frontend Uploader Settings.
 In addition to the WordPress whitelisted file types, this also supports uploading of Microsoft Office and Adobe files, as well as various video and audio files.
 You can enable these file types via Settings > Frontend Uploader Settings.
 The plugin allows you to upload all filetypes that are whitelisted in WordPress.
-If you’d like to add more file types and are comfortable with theme development, there's a filter that'll allow you to add some exotic MIME-type.
+If youâ€™d like to add more file types and are comfortable with theme development, there's a filter that'll allow you to add some exotic MIME-type.
 You can also get recent attached id to posts or pages by using $ezyUpload->recentAttachIds as an array which you can used in any form.